 - When is my bill due?

-Fall bills for advance registered undergraduate students are due on August 1.
-Spring bills for advance registered undergraduate students are due on January 2.
+Fall bills for advance registered undergraduate students are due in early August.
+Spring bills for advance registered undergraduate students are due in early January.
 For all other students, your bill due date will be located on the top portion of your most recent billing statement and can be viewed at your Student Account Center.

 - What are the penalties for paying after the deadline?

-Penalties for not setting your bill by the due date include a financial hold being place on your account, and/or a late fee of up to $50.00.
+Penalties for not settling your bill by the due date include a financial hold being placed on your account, and/or a late fee of up to $50.
 To avoid holds and/or late fees, students must either pay their bill in full by the due date, establish adequate financial aid, or set up a payment plan and make the first payment.

 - How can I give someone else access to my billing information?